Mumbai: Woman jumps off auto in Andheri after driver, his friend molest her; duo held

-According to police sources, the incident occurred at around 12.45pm on March 7, when the woman had boarded an autorickshaw from Gundavali Service Road in Andheri (E).
+According to police sources, the incident occurred at around 12.45 pm on March 7, when the woman had boarded an autorickshaw from Gundavali Service Road in Andheri (E).
 Police said that the auto driver was accompanied by his friend, while the woman was sitting in the passenger's seat.
-After a while, one of two accused began enquiring with the woman about her personal details like name, address, to which she ignored.
+After a while, one of two accused began enquiring with the woman about her personal details, to which she ignored.

 Surprisingly, one of the men came back, beside the woman and touched her inappropriately.
 When the woman asked the auto driver to stop the vehicle, the latter kept driving on the instructions of his friend.
 The woman panicked and she jumped out of the running auto to save herself, and sustained injuries on her head and arm.
 She then approached police and lodged a complaint against the accused duo.